veeto

 Key Takeaways

-• Establishes new housing requirements for foster youth transitional housing programs to promote flexibility and independence.
+• Requires foster youth transitional housing programs to let residents choose their roommates and living arrangements.

 Get Involved